 MANTHAN: What innovation are you most looking forward to seeing at NRF 2019?

 RANDY: For me, it’s all about the connected shopper.
-I’m interested to see what tangible progress companies are making in terms of creating a truly connected, personalized customer experience without and within the store.
+I’m interested to see what tangible progress companies are making in terms of creating a truly connected, personalized retail customer experience without and within the store.

 What advancements are being made to help retailers 1) truly understand their customers holistically and 2) leverage that understanding to relevantly and personally engage with each of them throughout the shopper journey, online and instore?